NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 `analysis_template/scripts/template_plots.m`

-This step helps you export ptb format output data into a format that is easy-to-understand/plot/analyze.
-This step also helps you generate your own plots by using the plotting template scripts.
+This step helps the user export PTB format output data into a format that is easy-to-understand / plot / analyze.
+This step also helps the user generate the user’s own plots by using the plotting template scripts.

 ### `template_ptb_cache_out.m`

-This script loads the average and total power data and reorganize both into a subject x condition x channel x frequency x time array respectively.
+This script loads TF representations of average and total power data and reorganizes both into a subject x condition x channel x frequency x time array respectively.

-1)	Line 15～48 loads average power data from the `data_cache` folder (`Flanker_resp_AVGS_AMPL_theta_32_t32f32.mat`), and then reorganize the data into a subject x condition x channel x frequency x time array.
-You may need to edit Line 36～40, if you want numerical subject names.
-However, this depends on how you name your data and how you are going to use the converted data (you can even delete Line36～40 if a subject name filed is not needed).
+1)	Lines 15～48 load TF representation of average power from the `data_cache` folder (`Flanker_resp_AVGS_AMPL_theta_32_t32f32.mat`), and then reorganize the data into a subject x condition x channel x frequency x time array (see below).
+The user may need to edit Line 36～40, and this depends on how the user names their data.
 Besides Line 36～40, other parts can largely leave them as they are.
-The converted resulting data will be saved in the `../extra_out_data` folder.
+The converted resulting data will be saved in the `../exported_data` folder.

 ```
 for i = 1:length(erptfd.subs.name)